-PRELIMINARY OFFICIAL STATEMENT DATED JUNE \\\\, 2021 New ISSUE - FULL BOOK ENTRY
+PRELIMINARY OFFICIAL STATEMENT DATED JUNE , 2021

+NEW ISSUE - FULL BOOK ENTRY

+Ratings: Moody's: " S&P: "

-Ratings: Moody's: "\\" Standard & Poor's: "\\" (See "RATINGS" herein.)
+(See "RATINGS" herein.)

-In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the Authority, based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the 2021A-1 Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986.
-In the further opinion of Bond Counsel, interest on the 2021A-1 Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although Bond Counsel observes that such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
-Interest on the 2021 Bonds and is exempt from State of California personal income taxes Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest on, the 2021 Bonds.
+In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the Authority, based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the 2021B Bonds is exempt from State of California personal income taxes.
+Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest on, the 2021B Bonds.
 See "TAX MATTERS."